All Episodes

 Yeah, Dick, what do you think we ought to do?

-What do you think we ought to do?
+I don't know, Carl, what do you think we ought to do?

-What do you think we ought to do?
+I don't know, Andy, what do you think we ought to do?

 Mr. President, we don't have any ideas.

-Mr. President says I think we should pull out.
+Mr. President says, I think we should pull out.

 If 80% of the American people think there's going to be a civil war in Iraq, then I think it's over.